 Is your firm or organization interested in hosting an Ignite participant for a paid summer internship?

-LAF maintains a list of approved internship providers and works with each Ignite participant to arrange a paid, 10-12 week summer internship in landscape architecture for each year the student remains in the program.
+LAF maintains a list of approved internship providers and works with each Ignite participant to arrange a different paid, 10-12 week summer internship in landscape architecture for each year the student remains in the program.
 The internships are a chance for each student to explore different career paths in landscape architecture — including those in the private, public, and nonprofit sectors — while developing their skills, resume and portfolio, and professional networks.

 LAF values the many ways in which a landscape architect can practice and participate in fulfilling and impactful work.
 In addition to private practice internship opportunities, LAF is also seeking internship providers from non-profit organizations, parks and gardens, community-based organizations, industry, and local, state and federal government agencies.